EnviroDIY/ModularSensors/a/kn_depth/ReadMe.md

 _______

 ## To Use this Example: - the following still tbd
+From Platformio File->Open Folfer  "a/kn_depth"
+On the bottom bar - press the Tick mark - "build"

+Press build icon
 #### Prepare and set up PlatformIO
 - Register a site and sensors at the WikiWatershed/EnviroDIY data portal (http://data.WikiWatershed.org/)
 - Create a new PlatformIO project